prutland68/vendasta-node-sdk/README.md

 ```
 ./build.sh jsdoc -c jsdoc_conf.json
 ```
-By default, the build script will run `tsc -w`.
+By default, the build script will run `tsc -w` (you must be running the docker for mac or docker for windows application for watch mode to work).